Nolan Jones Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.8 K/9, which ranks 14th in MLB.
+- The Royals pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Royals' 5.05 team ERA ranks 28th across all league pitching staffs.
+- The Royals have a 5.08 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to give up 64 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Lynch (0-0) takes the mound for the Royals to make his second start of the season.

-- In his most recent appearance on Saturday, the righty went five innings against the Washington Nationals, allowing five earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the lefty threw 5 1/3 innings against the Washington Nationals, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.